solodev/cloud-documentation/src/marketplace/Marketplace Overview/index.md

 # Marketplace Overview

-The marketplace overview page gives you direct access to all parts of the organization’s marketplace account.
+Marketplace Overview page gives you direct access to all parts of the organization’s marketplace account.

 <img src="../../../images/marketplace.jpg" alt="marketplace" style="width: 100%; display: block"></a>